vuejs/systemjs-plugin-vue/README.md

 > SystemJS plugin for Vue single file components

+## !!!
+Maintenance Status !!!

+This project is currently on hold, and it may not work properly with the latest Vue 2.0 versions.
+This is because the interest in using SystemJS with Vue doesn't seem to justify the effort required to maintain this plugin.
+If you are interested in taking over the maintenance of this project, please open an issue!

 ## Usage

 This plugin is only tested with jspm 0.17+ and Vue.js 2.0+.